dtownsend/resume-aboutme/README.md

 `<resume-aboutme>` is a part of a suite of web components that when combined create a full resume into a single web component tag.

+`<resume-aboutme>` is a web component tag where a user puts there basic info and contact infromation for a resume.

 ## Getting Started